 Apart from being a prominent Buddhist destination, Sarnath also serves as a prominent religious place for Jains as it is considered to be the birthplace of Shreyansanath, the Eleventh Tirthankara of Jainism.
 There is even a temple dedicated to him in Sarnath.

 Close to the 10th and 12th centuries, India took the heat of multiple Muslim invasions in which the country's heritage was destroyed a great deal.
 The invaders also looted the locals and then killed them.
-As a result of these invasions, Sarnath was left in crumbles and almost disappeared from the face of Indian map, and then, it was in the 19th century that Sarnath revived for its historical significance, by a few British archaeologists.
+As a result of these invasions, Sarnath was left in crumbles and almost disappeared from the face of the Indian map, and then, it was in the 19th century that Sarnath revived for its historical significance, by a few British archaeologists.
 After that, Sarnath came out as a significant Buddhist pilgrimage site.

-1. Chaukhandi Stupa.
 This stupa was built in the 5th century to mark the place where Lord Buddha first met his disciples.
 Due to this, it holds a great historical and architectural significance.

-2. Ashoka Pillar.
 Ashoka Pillar, which is also the national emblem of our country, was crafted by the great Mauryan Emperor Ashoka.
 It stands at a height of 50 m along with Dhamek Stupa.
 On a visit, you can see a number of monks meditating in the compound.

-By Air.
 If you are planning a trip via flight then deboard at the Varanasi airport.
 From there Sarnath is located at an approximate distance of 20-25 km.
 To cover this distance you will need to take a cab or some other means of transportation.

-By Train.
 Sarnath has its own train junction and is well connected by Varanasi and Gorakhpur.
 You can take the connecting trains and deboard at the station of Sarnath.
 After deboarding the train, you will need to cover the remaining distance by some means of public transportation.

-By Road.
 You can also reach here by road.
 Sarnath is fairly well connected by road networks.
 To cover the distance, you can hire a cab or a bus.
 Otherwise, you can also travel in your own car or any other vehicle of your choice.